 Melissa Doyle is a well-known face, most recognisable for having presented Sunrise for 11years.
 Doyle started as a news anchor and reporter at WIN Television.
 She then became the presenter on Seven’s 11AM.
 She was an original co-host of Sunrise before moving to present the Seven Late News.
 She has also hosted Today Tonight.
 Since Sunrise, Melissa Doyle has been on radio shows and been appointed as senior correspondent on Sunday Night.

 Adam Hills began as a stand-up comedian before moving into presenting television.
 His first presenter gig was host for the popular Spicks and Specks music trivia show.
 In 2007, Hills was one of the presenters for the Logie Awards and had his own talk show Adam Hills Tonight.
 Hills now presents the British show The Last Leg.

-Another Sunrise host, Natalie Barr presents the news on the show.
+A Sunrise co-host, Natalie Barr presented the news on the breakfast show from 2008 before replacing Samantha Armytage in 2021.
 She started off as a Journalist in Australia before she moved to Los Angeles.
 There, she won the Golden Mic and was nominated for a Los Angeles Emmy Award for her coverage of the O.J.
 Simpson car chase.
 Barr then moved back to Australia and started as a reporter for Seven News.
-She has been the news presenter for Sunrise since 2003.

 The winner of the 2018 Gold Logie, Grant Denyer is known for being the host of the Family Feud game show.
 Denyer started off as a journalist and moved to be a reporter for Network Ten.
 He then became the weather presenter on Channel 7’s Sunrise and hosted other games shows like It Takes Two and Australia’s Got Talent.